 Pico de gallo is a type of salsa commonly used in southwest and Mexican cuisine cooking.

-You’ll leave it chunky, so it’s in a rough chopped state vs blended together.
+Pico de gallo is a chunky style salsa, so it's in a rough chopped state instead of all blended together.

 Cool and refreshing, with pops of heat from the jalapeño, savory from the salt, and the perfect tartness from two types of citrus used.